Ciencia y Tecnología

 • Renaud Bouchet (Grenoble Alpes University, France)

-• Jasna Jankovic (University of British Columbia, Canada)
+• Jasna Jankovic (University of Connecticut, USA)

 IMPORTANT DATES